 Students must pass all competency exams (minimum score of 70) or they will be required to complete a makeup exam.

-Students may work towards completing their fourth year requirements during their third year except for scheduled fourth year requirements (e.g. Simulated Patient Parapost CE).
+Students may work towards completing their fourth year requirements during their third year except for scheduled fourth year requirements (e.g., Simulated Patient Parapost CE).

 C. GRADING - THIS SECTION TO BE REVIEWED